gnosis/dex-services/price-estimator/README.md

 4. In the browser console enter `dexPriceEstimatorApi.urlsByNetwork[1] = "http://localhost:8080/api/v1/"`.
 5. Induce a request by changing the sell amount and check that price estimator prints that it handled the request.

-It is useful to start the price estimator with logging enabled, using the gnosis staging node url and using a permanent orderbook file:
+It is useful to start the price estimator with logging enabled, using the gnosis staging node URL and using a permanent orderbook file:

 ```
 env RUST_LOG=warn,price_estimator=info,core=info cargo run -p price-estimator -- --node-url https://staging-openethereum.mainnet.gnosisdev.com --orderbook-file ../orderbook-file-mainnet